 Archived Web Event Listening Instructions

-You should print out and have available the What You Need to Know About the 2010 Yellow Book Exposure Draft – Member Web Event Slides (PDF or PowerPoint) and the handout (PDF).
+You should print out and have available the What You Need to Know About the 2010 Yellow Book Exposure Draft – Member Web Event Slides (PDF or PowerPoint).

 The presenters addressed many of the questions within the time allotted for the event.
 We encourage you to visit the forum to post additional follow-up questions at GAQC Member Discussion Forum.